sizief/xcgradus/README.md

 [x] Domain
 [x] Contracts on testnet
 [] Contracts on Mainnet
-[] Chnage the contract address on data yaml file
+[] Change the contract address on data yaml file
+[] Change the store front on data yaml file
 [] SEO
 [] About us
 [] Party!